 2. Each runner must complete the entire course under her/his own power.
-No physical or mechanical aides are allowed including ski poles or walking sticks.
+No physical or mechanical aides are allowed including poles or walking sticks.
 “Muling” is not allowed.
 No pacers allowed.
 No pets as pacers or as company.
 Failure to follow these rules will result in DQ for the racer.

 3. We will take care of the medical team and ambulance, remember to take care of yourself.
 If you hurt yourself badly, stay in one place we will find you quicker and you get out.
 This race is at the start of the running season, don’t be a hero.
 Twists and such happen.
 Let our EMS on mountain bikes help you out.

 4. Have fun and smile.
 Being serious and frowning wastes too much energy.